Meta-owned photo-sharing app Instagram is expanding the availability of Badges to all eligible creators in the US.

 Down the line, the feature could help Instagram diversify its revenue beyond the advertising sales it depends on almost exclusively at the moment.

-More broadly, Badges could be the prelude to more perk-like monetization features making their way to the app in the future, the report said.
+More broadly, the report said that badges could be the prelude to more perk-like monetization features making their way to the app in the future.

 Meanwhile, the photo-sharing app is reportedly also asking some users to provide a video selfie showing multiple angles of their face to verify the account.